 - I bought new stiletto heels because, in my mind, I associated high heels with power.

 Accepting this isn’t easy but until you acknowledge it, your item will always have power over you.
-I struggled to let go of those stilettos (even though I never wore them) because subconsciously, letting go meant letting go of my power.
+I struggled to let go of that expensive bag (even though I never wore them) because subconsciously, letting go meant letting go of my power.

 One way to move forward is to reflect on what you were thinking when you made the purchase: did you buy it for yourself or were you more concerned with how others would perceive you wearing it?